metarapi/fluid-sim-webgpu/README.md

 * `particleCount`: Total number of particles.
 * `pushApartSteps`: Number of separation steps between particles.

+## Volume Conservation

+This simulation employs a comprehensive multi-layered approach to volume conservation:

+### Implicit Density Projection
+The simulation implements the method described in "Implicit Density Projection for Volume Conserving Liquids" (Kugelstadt et al., 2019), which:

+- Calculates density deviations from target density
+- Solves a separate pressure equation specifically for density deviations
+- Directly applies position corrections to particles
+- Preserves volume even in long-running simulations

+### Density-Adapted Pressure Projection
+The standard pressure solve incorporates density in two ways:

+1. **Divergence Source Term**: The divergence calculation includes a density correction term that helps counteract over-dense regions by modifying the right-hand side of the pressure equation.

+2. **Pressure Application**: Velocity updates from pressure gradients are scaled inversely by local density, making pressure forces adaptive to density variations.

+These modifications to the traditional pressure solve help maintain proper incompressibility throughout the fluid.

+### Particle Push-Apart Method
+Inspired by Matthias Müller's work the simulation also employs a direct particle separation approach that:

+- Directly updates particle positions to maintain a minimum separation and prevent overlap (no forces are used).
+- Uses PCG2D hash-based jittering to break symmetry, preventing particles from collapsing into the same point or forming artificial grid patterns.
+- Gradually reduces the magnitude of position corrections over multiple substeps for stable convergence.
+- Includes a simple velocity averaging step between neighbors (intended as a basic non-physical approximation of viscous dissipation)
+- Provides microscopic incompressibility, complementing the macroscopic pressure solvers.
+- Resolves degenerate configurations (such as particle stacking or collapse) that pressure-based methods alone might miss.

+These complementary approaches work together to maintain volume conservation at multiple scales - from the microscopic particle level to the macroscopic fluid volume.

 ## Controls

 * **Start/Pause**: Starts or pauses the simulation loop.
 * **Step**: Runs a single simulation step.
+* **Reset**: Resets the simulation.
 * **Switch Renderer**: Toggles between grid and particle rendering.

 ## Building for Production